 Learn more about the Slow Path: Raja Yoga, Hatha Yoga, Yin Yoga, Vipassana or Insight Meditation, Zen Buddhist Meditation, Mindfulness, Dhyana Yoga.

-The Integral Path: Judicious Creativity, Openness and Cultural Responsiveness
+The Integral Path: Judiciously Creative, Open and Culturally Responsiveness

 The Integral Path is not as simple as the merging of the Fast Path and the Slow Path, although that is part of an integral approach.
 The Integral Path requires the teacher and practitioner to be capable of discerning between the practices that are coherent and meaningful to combine, and those that are not.
 Integral Yoga and other integral practices are open.
 The Integral Path requires the teacher and practitioner to have a deep knowledge and awareness of the classical wisdom traditions alongside a working knowledge and awareness of how they correspond to and unite with more modern and divergent practices, such as those from transpersonal psychology.
 It recognises the necessity for having a deep knowledge of the classical teachings, but it is not at all purist.
 It is therefore so open that it is by nature also culturally-responsive.
 As such, the Integral Path allows for teachers and practitioners to begin to reconcile the bifurcation between the philosophical and practical dimensions of the spiritual life.